pmiklos/obyte-devnet/README.md

 Of course using the testnet has its benefits as well since that is accessible to anyone and so perfect for beta-testing.

-The devnet protocol is simplified to a single witness so a single process can serve as an all purpose DAG:
+The devnet protocol is simplified to a single witness which runs multiple serives:
-* exposes a hub so you can connect you development wallets
 * exposes a JSON-RPC wallet endpoint for easy coin distribution
 * exposes a DAG explorer to visualise and browse the network
 * timestamp oracle for time-bound smart contracts